Is EngSci For Me?

 Front entrance of the Centre for International Experience located at 33 St. George Street (across from Bahen Centre) [Source]

-Located in-between the Galbraith and Wallberg Buildings on St George St, Cumberland House is where you can find the U of T Centre for International Experience (CIE).
+Located in between the Galbraith and Wallberg Buildings on St. George St, Cumberland House is where you can find the U of T Centre for International Experience (CIE).
 As described by the CIE, “the CIE is a meeting place for a diverse community of international students coming to U of T and domestic students looking to go abroad.”
 To learn more, read our post about International Student Resources.

 Hart House